timothyb0912/presentations/visuals/checking-meets-dissertation/2021-08-31_checking-meets-dissertation-outline.md

 ## How have the topics aged?
 (Overall)

 - Relevance/usefulness of ideas remain
+  as shown by
+  - application results,
-  as shown by applications and research following the same process
+  - research results following the same process, and
+  - class imbalance commonality.
 - Choice modelling opportunities remain
-  (as highlighted in future work sections of each paper;
+  (as highlighted in future work sections of each paper)--since industrially, there is much to be gained now from:
-  and they are more important now due to more areas of application)
+  - accurate predictive models
+  - credible causal models

 ---

 ## How have the topics aged?
 (The Bad)

+When considering the particulars of what has not gone well with the aging of my dissertation's efforts, implementation difficulties have hindered adoption of:

-- Usage of custom link functions of any kind appears low.
+- Usage of custom asymmetric choice models.
-- Trees not used with any general econometric interpretations.
+- Trees with econometric interpretations and concerns.
-- (Latent) Causal graphical models not being widely used and investigated.
+- credible causal graphical models, especially with latent variables.

 ---